-The City shall continue the education reimbursement program instituted on July 1, 1971 as provided for in Appendix B of this MOU and the maximum reimbursement shall be up to \$1,250 per each EUPA member for each fiscal year.
+The City shall continue the education reimbursement program instituted on July 1, 1971 as provided for in Appendix B of this MOU and the maximum reimbursement shall be up to \$2,000per each EUPA member for each fiscal year.
 Funds for the educational reimbursement program shall be budgeted by the appropriate division of the Utility.